ValKmjolnir/Nasal-Interpreter/README.md

 And because of the new structure of mcall, addr_stack, a stack used to store the memory address, is deleted from nasal_vm, and now nasal_vm use nasal_val** mem_addr to store the memory address.
 This will not cause fatal errors because the memory address is used __immediately__ after getting it.

+### version 7.0(latest)

+2021/6/26 update:

+Instruction dispatch is changed from call-threading to computed-goto(with inline function).After changing the way of instruction dispatch,there is a great improvement in nasal_vm.Now vm can run test/bigloop and test/pi in 0.2s!And vm runs test/fib in 0.8s on linux.You could see the time use data below,in Test data section.

+This version uses gcc extension "labels as values", which is also supported by clang.(But i don't know if MSVC supports this)

+There is also a change in nasal_gc: std::vector global is deleted,now the global values are all stored on stack(from val_stack+0 to val_stack+intg-1).

 ## Test data

 ### version 6.5(i5-8250U windows10 2021/6/19)